 At the central level the district network has two organs: a network committee of representatives elected by the zonal committees and a network center.
 The network committee has 17 members: one delegate from each of 12 zones in Saithany, one representative each of the Women's Union of Vientiane Capital (who is also the head of Center office), of the District Women's Union and of the Rural Development Project (FIAM), and two advisers.
-Committee meetings take place quarterly.
+Committee meetings are quarterly.

-The network center has a full-time staff contingent of four women: a chairwoman, an adviser who is a retired president of the District Women's Union, and two accountants: one in charge of center finances, the other administers a voluntary welfare-cum-life-insurance fund.
-Since February 2009, the network center has been given a room as a permanent office in the premises of the district administration, equipped with four desks and a computer.
+The network center has a full-time staff of four women: a chairwoman, an adviser who is a retired president of the District Women's Union, and two accountants: one in charge of center finances, the other one administering a welfare-com-life-insurance fund with voluntary participation.
+Since February 2009 the network center has been given a room as a permanent office in the premises of the district administration, equipped with four desks and a computer.

 Zonal committees.
 The 107 village banks of Saithany District are divided into 12 zones (khumban), each with a zonal network of nine village banks on average and a committee representing the member institutions.
 The size of the zonal committee thus depends on the number of village banks in the zonal network.
 Each village bank elects a representative and a substitute.
-Each zonal committee elects an executive board of three, comprising a chairwoman and two deputies, one of whom serves as an accountant.
+Each zonal committee elects an executive board of three, comprising a chairwoman and two deputies, one of them serving as an accountant.
 Elections are usually held every two or three years.
 Meetings are quarterly.
-Committee members receive remuneration from the village banks' 2% profit-sharing allocation.
+Committee members receive a remuneration from the 2% profit-sharing allocation of the village banks.
 Each zonal committee elects a representative to the district committee and a substitute.

 The zonal committees occupy an intermediate position between the committees of the village banks and the district committee without any power of their own.
-In terms of governance, their function is reportedly a mere sharing of experience - leak pian kham han, involving communication up and down the line, but without any decision-making or enforcement power.
+In terms of governance their function reportedly is a mere sharing of experience - leak pian kham han, involving communication up and down the line, but without any decision-making or enforcement power.
 The zonal committees reportedly "do not give advice"; all issues requiring decision-making, "advice" and action are passed on to the district committee.

-The representatives of the village banks collect monthly financial data from their respective institutions which they pass on through the zonal board to the district network center.
-The zonal committee meets quarterly to discuss all information gathered from the village banks and received from the network center.
+The representatives of the village banks collect monthly financial data from their respective institutions which are passed on through the zonal board to the district network center.
+The zonal committee meets quarterly and discusses all information gathered from the village banks and received from the network center.
 In addition to reporting, the functions of the zonal committees and their representatives include monitoring and inspection, guidance in accounting and other matters, discussing issues and suggesting possible solutions.

-The zonal committee board prepares quarterly financial reports and other reports, e.g. on activities and problems, and submits them to the center.
+The board of the zonal committees prepare quarterly financial reports and other reports, eg, on activities and problems, and submit them to the center.